-Sunlight sparkled on the salt-encrusted rocks fringing the cobalt-blue water, but I knew no life lived beneath the surface.
-The Dead Sea – actually, a lake – is a body of water three million years old, bordered by Israel, Jordan, and the Palestinian West Bank.
+As I stood on the beach, sunlight sparkled on the salt-encrusted rocks fringing the cobalt-blue water, but I knew no life lived beneath the surface.
+The Dead Sea – actually, a lake – is a body of water three million years old.
 In the arid landscape of the Middle East where water means life, it shines like a sapphire oasis of hope.
 But nothing exists in water nine times saltier than most oceans.
 The Dead Sea is the deadest sea of all.

 Although it lies less than an hour’s drive from Jordan’s capital, Amman, the Dead Sea is often overlooked by tourists heading straight for the country’s archaeological marvel of Petra.
 But a dip in the waters of the Dead Sea is one of those bizarre and uniquely memorable experiences that can only be fully appreciated in the doing.